Updated: September 2025

 An apartment’s monthly rental rate isn’t all you’ll pay to move in.
 Be sure to ask your landlord whether there are security deposits or other non-refundable fees required.
 Security deposits are typically required for most rental properties, and they’re usually close to a month’s worth of rent or more.

 These extra fees could make the difference between whether an apartment is truly affordable or a bit too expensive for your budget.
+Make sure you understand what will come out of your wallet.

-If some are separate, that’s not necessarily a bad thing.
-For example, you may not want to be forced to pay for cable television you never watch.
 Getting a line-by-line breakdown of which utilities come with a place and which are optional helps you make a smarter renting decision overall.

 The majority of landlords require tenants to pay each month’s rent by the day it’s due (typically the first of the month).
-But they might have specific requirements regarding how that rental payment is delivered such as:
+But they might have specific requirements regarding how that rental payment is delivered, such as:

 Most, but not all, landlords charge late fees to tenants who don’t deliver rent on time.
 If the late fee policy isn’t broken down on a rental agreement, ask your landlord what their policy is.
 This may not affect your moving plans much, but it’s still helpful to know in case you miss rent for one reason or another.

 Renter’s insurance covers many “unexpected events” that you would otherwise have to pay for out-of-pocket, like damage to your apartment or stolen property.
 It’s very similar to homeowners’ insurance.
-Some landlords require every tenant to have renter’s insurance, so they include the cost of an insurance policy in their monthly rental rates.
+Some landlords require every tenant to have renters’ insurance, so they include the cost of an insurance policy in their monthly rental rates.

 Before renting an apartment, ask your landlord if they require you to have renter’s insurance.
 If so, it may also be wise to ask whether you can substitute their preferred renter’s insurance with your own.
 Sometimes, you can find cheaper policies by doing a little research.
+Policies are often affordable, ranging from $10-$25 per month with coverage of your belongings and situations like someone getting an injury in your unit.
+Despite the extra cost, many find the protection worth it.

 Similarly, wise apartment hunters should ask prospective landlords when the most recent crime was committed in the neighborhood.
 Note that some landlords might not know, but many will.
 If local crime is a big problem, that might affect whether a given apartment is a good choice for you (and your family).
 If the landlord does not know, the local sheriff’s department in your area most likely releases crime reports online that you can access.